alfdav/curlthis/mem_docs/productContext.md

 - `hitmonlee_verify_python()` - Verifies Python installation requirements
 - `machoke_setup_venv()` - Sets up the virtual environment
 - `machamp_configure_shell()` - Configures shell environment for the application

+## CLI Framework Implementation

+The `curlthis` application now uses Typer for its CLI interface, following the established standards for CLI applications based on the Typer framework.
+This implementation includes:

+1. **Typer with Pokemon Naming**: The application uses Typer with the Pokemon naming convention, following the reference implementation in `styling_standards/python_terminal_styling/typer_template.py`.

+2. **Rich Formatting**: The application uses Typer's built-in rich formatting support via the `rich_markup_mode="rich"` parameter.

+3. **Type Annotations**: All function parameters use Python type annotations for better code readability and self-documentation.

+4. **Command Structure**: The application uses a clean command structure with proper help text and examples.

+5. **Error Handling**: The application uses standardized error handling with proper exit codes using Typer's Exit mechanism.

+This implementation follows the standards established in the Architectural Decision Record (`styling_standards/adr_001_typer_styling_standard.md`) and the Typer styling guide (`styling_standards/typer_styling_guide.md`).
+The migration from Click to Typer was completed on March 6, 2025.
+(2025-03-06 12:25)